Check Out Great Jet Ski Ride from Trenton To Kingston…

 Bay of Quinte Sea Doo Tour: Riding Adolphus Reach…

 At the end of this southern leg, we veer port slightly along the western shore and head into the quaint Picton harbour to fuel up at the public marina.
 Thereafter, the next part of our Sea Doo ride is about 22 klicks eastbound on Adolphus Reach towards the next landmark, the tall chimneys of a major industrial plant on the north shore.
 Exactly opposite this facility is the channel between Prince Edward and Amherst Islands.
-This is first of two places Sea Doo riders are totally exposed to waves from Lake Ontario, albeit for less than for three kilometres.
+This is first of two places Sea Doo riders and recreational boaters are totally exposed to waves from Lake Ontario, albeit for less than for three kilometres.
 When I’m crossing this gap going east, I usually stick close to the north shore.
 Westbound, I hug the shore of the islands on either side of it.

 Bay of Quinte Sea Doo Tour: Approaching Kingston, Ontario…

 From there, it’s about 17 kilometres to the tiny Brother Islands.
 To avoid their rocks and shoals, we stay well to starboard, closer to the mainland for the final 14 klicks of Sea Doo riding into Kingston.